conjoon/lumen-app-email/README.md

 ## Usage

+### Services
+For the list of service endpoints this microservice provides, have a look at the `openapi.json`.

 ### Adding pre-configured server configurations
 In order for users to authenticate against IMAP servers, `php-cn_imapuser` provides a template-configuration file in ```config/imapserver.php.example```.